-If you've been following the frenzy around Kabali of late, the news of him being a cult figure in Japan would not come as a surprise to you.
-A Japanese fan of Thalaivar even visited Chennai this time to catch Kabali's premiere.
+If you followed the frenzy around the Kabali release earlier this year, the news of him being a cult figure in Japan would not come as a surprise to you.
+A Japanese fan of Thalaivar even visited Chennai to catch Kabali's premiere.
 The reason for Rajinkanth's craze reaching Japan is a 1995 film called Muthu.

 Set against a feudal backdrop, Muthu follows Rajinikanth's character (called Muthu, obviously) as he steers through the pitfalls of the zamindar-worker relationship, and (again obviously) his love for the master's daughter.
 Much like Kabali, this film touches upon crucial social issues of class and caste, with the ending of the film making a strong statement.
 But Muthu also has all the ingredients of a hit entertainer.

 The film was one of the highest grossing Tamil films ever, with a 175-days theatrical run.
 It was then released in Japan in 1998, where it made over 200 million at the domestic box office.